The Coldest Calculations

 Despite thoroughly grasping of the rules of Tharsis and even being able to offer advice on how to be more successful to others, my winning runs were due entirely to luck.
 Sheer chance might be a solid basis for gambling or having a good time with friends, but when it comes to single player games, I should have a bit more say in whether my crew survives or not.

-Disclosures: This game was obtained via publisher and reviewed on the PC.
-Approximately 2 hours of play was devoted to single-player modes (completed 2 times).
+Disclosures: This game was obtained via publisher and reviewed on the PC and Switch.
+Approximately 4 hours of play was devoted to single-player modes (completed 2 times).
 There are no multiplayer modes.

 Deaf & Hard of Hearing: You’ll be fine with this one – no audio cues, and all vital information is displayed in text!